SAY-droid427/SAY-droid427/README.md

 ### Hi there 👋
 I am Sayani Mallick, a full-stack web developer (MERN stack) , a competitive programmer and an aspiring animation artist.I am an Open Souurce enthusiast.I am currently an Electronics And Communication Engineering student in BITS Pilani, KK Birla Goa Campus.
 I am a competitive coder and love to code in C++.
-I am currently trying to venture into the world of open source.
-I love solving logical problems,puzzles and brain games.
+I have been an Outreachy intern at Eclipse Adoptium and have been a speaker at EclipseCON 2021.
+I

-- 🔭 I’m currently working on a plethora of projects on web development.
+- 🔭 I’m currently working on machine learning and artificial intelligence.

-- 🌱 I’m currently learning docker, devops and flutter
+- 🌱 I’m currently learning flutter and Raspberry Pi

 - 👯 I’m looking to collaborate on open source projects,mainly on Javascript and its frameworks.I would also love to contribute to any repository of data structures and algorithms.